BradHutchings/Mmojo-Server-v1/README.md

 - Clean up remaining build warnings, either by fixing source (i.e. Cosmo) or finding the magical compiler flags.
 - Copy the `cosmo_args` function into `server.cpp` so it could potentially be incorporated upstream in non-Cosmo builds. `common/arg2.cpp` might be a good landing spot.
 License in [Cosmo source code](https://github.com/jart/cosmopolitan/blob/master/tool/args/args2.c) appears to be MIT compatible with attribution.
   - The args thing is cute, but it might be easier as a yaml file.
 Key value pairs.
 Flags can be keys with null values.
-- The `--ctx-size` parameter doesn't seem quite right given that new models have the training (or max) context size in their metadata.
-That size should be used subject to a maximum in a passed parameter.
-E.g. So a 128K model can run comfortably on a smaller device.
 - Write docs for a Deploying step.
 It should address the args file, removing the extra executable depending on platform, models, host, port. context size.
 - ~~Make a `.gitattributes` file so we can set the default file to be displayed and keep the README.md from llama.cpp.
 This will help in syncing changes continually from upstream.
 Reference: https://git-scm.com/docs/gitattributes~~ -- This doesn't actually work.
 - ~~Cosmo needs libssl and libcrypto.
 Building these from scratch gets an error about Cosco not liking assembly files.
 Sort this out.~~ Implemented.
+- ~~The `--ctx-size` parameter doesn't seem quite right given that new models have the training (or max) context size in their metadata.
+That size should be used subject to a maximum in a passed parameter.
+E.g. So a 128K model can run comfortably on a smaller device.~~ `--ctx-size 0` uses the training size.